genie-team/graphql-genie/README.md

 ### Getting started

-1. [Create your type definitions.](https://github.com/genie-team/graphql-genie/blob/master/docs/sdl.md) These are GraphQL Type definitions, GraphQL Genie does have some additional directives which may be useful.
+1. [Create your type definitions.](https://github.com/genie-team/graphql-genie/blob/master/docs/sdl.md) These are GraphQL Type definitions, GraphQL Genie does have some additional directives which may be useful (unique, relations, timestamps, default values).
 [Documentation in docs/sdl.md](https://github.com/genie-team/graphql-genie/blob/master/docs/sdl.md)
 2. Setup fortune options with your adapter and other settings.
 See example below or [fortune docs](http://fortune.js.org/api/#fortune-constructor) and documentation for your adapter
 3. Create the schema using genie.
    1. Create a new GraphQLGenie object